Levan Izoria: Political career

 Since 2003, Izoria worked on the reforms of the Ministry of Internal Affairs of Georgia and was the author of Concept of Strategic Development.

-Between 2004-2006, Levan Izoria was a Rector of the Academy of the Ministry of Internal Affairs of Georgia.
+Between 2004 and 2006, Levan Izoria was a Rector of the Academy of the Ministry of Internal Affairs of Georgia.
 His name was related to the reform of Patrol Police of Georgia, which contributed to his status of a reformer.
 Izoria resigned the abovementioned position in 2006.

 Levan Izoria started active political life since 2009, as a member of opposition.
 He joined political party of Irakli Alasania “Free Democrats” and became the member of political board.
 Meanwhile, he was one of the active supporter of reorganization and depolarization of Police and in this regard was the author of various projects.
 Among those projects is “Protected Citizen – Protected Policeman”.

 In 2011, Levan Izoria was one of the leaders of coalition “Georgian Dream”.
 He led the thematic subgroup of National security and Defence group named Law enforcement and Security.

 After “Georgian Dream” came to power, Izoria continued working at Law enforcement Ministries.
-From October 30, 2012 - August 3, 2015 he was a deputy Minister of Internal Affairs of Georgia From August 3, 2015 – August 1, 2016 he hold the position of State Security Service of Georgia.
+From October 30, 2012 to August 3, 2015, he was a deputy Minister of Internal Affairs of Georgia From August 3, 2015 to August 1, 2016, he hold the position of State Security Service of Georgia.

-On August, 1 2016 he was appointed as the Minister of Defence of Georgia.
-On August 1, 2019 Military Team of the United States Embassy to Tbilisi presented Certificate of Achievement in recognition of successful three-years contribution to the Ministry of Defence of Georgia.
+On August 1, 2016, he was appointed as the Minister of Defence of Georgia.
+On August 1, 2019, Military Team of the United States Embassy to Tbilisi presented Certificate of Achievement in recognition of successful three-years contribution to the Ministry of Defence of Georgia.

-On September, 11 2019 Levan Izoria was appointed as the Head of Georgian Intelligence Service.
+On September 11, 2019, Levan Izoria was appointed as the Head of Georgian Intelligence Service.
 Parallel to that, on November, 13 – as the Secretary of the National Security Council of Georgia.

-On March, 1 2020, Levan Izoria was appointed as the Ambassador Extraordinary and Plenipotentiary of Georgia to the Federal Republic of Germany.
+On March 1, 2020, Levan Izoria was appointed as the Ambassador Extraordinary and Plenipotentiary of Georgia to the Federal Republic of Germany.

 Levan Izoria has a wife and three children.